 As the old saying goes, it’s not what you know, it’s who you know.
 That can be frustrating, if you don’t fit neatly into the old boys’ club – but if you learn how to play the system you can still make good use of networking.

 Start with the obvious – your university lecturers and professors.
 They can connect you with alumni who had similar skills and goals.
 Careers fairs, networking events, public lectures and even family friends and neighbours are all great resources in your hunt for a career.
+Watch this video on how to build your network.

 5. Learn the CV basics

 One secret to getting hired is sounding good on paper.
 If you can write a compelling CV and covering letter you’re off to a great start.
 You’ll need to learn the conventions and get plenty of practice.
 There’s information online, books to read, and CV clinics to help refine your drafts.
-Come along to a Bright Network careers event – we can help!

 6. Find social media role models